FrankVeenstra/EvolvingModularRobots_Unity/README.md

 One can load evolved modular robots through : WIP

-When loading an individual that was optimized on a machine different from the current one, the performance might differ.
+When loading an individual that was optimized on a machine different from your current one, the performance might differ.
 If the different machine was a HPC solution without a graphical user interface, one can still record the individual in the simulation.
 The record function returns a JSON recording file that can be associated with the individual.
 The contents of this JSON recording can be send over the `side-channel` which will prompt the executable to play the recording instead of running the physics simulator.
 Any inputs sent from Python to the robot during this replay will be ignored.

 Example: WIP